imdhemy/imdhemy.github.io/about.markdown

 layout: about
 title: About
 author: Mohamad Eldhemy
-summary: I'm a software artist and a real-life superhero!
+summary: I'm a software artist!
 image: /assets/img/imdhemy.jpeg
 permalink: /about/
 ---